Christmas advert songs that conquered the charts

 Originally a Smiths B-side, Please Please Please Let Me Get What I Want finally got some chart love when it was the theme for – you've guessed it – the John Lewis Christmas ad push in 2011.
 Actress Amelia Warner, who sings as Slow Moving Millie, scored her only Top 40 hit with her acoustic version.

 Sugababes – Girls

-Was there any more perfect a soundtrack to a raucous Christmas party than this Sugababes reimagining of Ernie K Doe's Here Come The Girls?
-It was actually the original that featured in Boots' 2007 campaign, but such was the popularity of Sugababes' version, which hit Number 3 in August 2008, it replaced Ernie's rendition in the following year's advert!
+Was there any more perfect a soundtrack to a raucous Christmas party than this Sugababes reimagining of Ernie K Doe's Here Come The Girls.
+It was actually the original that featured in Boots' 2007 campaign, but such was the popularity of Sugababes' version, which hit Number 3 in August 2008, it replace Ernie's rendition in the following year's advert!